mcuntz/pyjams/README.rst

      - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize
+   * - gridcellarea
+     - Area of grid cells on Earth
    * - infonetcdf
      - Extract information from netCDF file
    * - int2roman